-The program is designed to provide much flexibility in order to allow students to tailor the program to their individual career objectives under the Research Themes of OSE (e.g. Ocean Sustainability, Ocean Technology, Ocean & Climate, Marine Living Resources, and Coastal Ocean Systems).
-The program of study shall be defined by the student with the approval of the student's dissertation advisor(s) and the OSE GSC.
-Each student will put together an Essential Knowledge List (EKL) that will articulate the core topic and minimum course requirements for the OSE Ph.D. degree.
+The program is designed to provide flexibility in order to allow students to tailor the program to their individual career objectives under the Research Themes of OSE (e.g. Ocean Sustainability, Ocean Technology, Ocean & Climate, Marine Living Resources, and Coastal Ocean Systems).

 Students enrolled in the OSE program are expected to be trained and knowledgeable in core ocean science and engineering areas, which reflect the interdisciplinary nature of the program.
-This training is available through the courses provided in the different schools participating in the program, and includes a selection of core topics, one for each of the participating schools:
+This training is available through the courses provided in the different schools participating in the program and includes a selection of core topics, one for each of the participating schools: